BigPanda128/personalProject/artistSPA/README.md

 To run:

-1. Clone the repo
-2. cd spa
-3. npm install
+npm install
-4. node app.js
+node app.js
+then localhost:8000